MRF Sustainment Training, Djibouti

-Arta Beach, DJIBOUTI (Feb.
-6, 2017) U.S. Marines with the Maritime Raid Force (MRF), 11th Marine Expeditionary Unit, detonate a water charge on a mock-up of a steel door during a demolition range conducted at Arta Beach, Djibouti, Feb.
-6. MRF Marines conducted parachute operations and weapons and demolitions training to sustain their operational skills while deployed.
+Camp Lemonnier, DJIBOUTI (Feb.
+7, 2017) U.S. Marine Staff Sgt.
+Christopher Harper, an operations chief with the Maritime Raid Force (MRF), 11th Marine Expeditionary Unit, jumps from a UH-60 Blackhawk during a free-fall training exercise conducted near Camp Lemonnier, Djibouti, Feb.
+7. The high-altitude, high-opening parachute insertion method allows the MRF to covertly insert themselves onto the battlefield to conduct reconnaissance, acting as the eyes and ears of the Marine Air-Ground Task Force commander.
 (U.S. Marine Corps photo by Cpl.
 Devan K. Gowans)

 |Date Taken: